julie-forman-kay-lab/LLPhyScore/README.md

 ## Installation
 Follow these steps to install LLPhyScore:
-Step 1: Make sure you have Python3 in your computer.
+**Step 1**: Make sure you have Python3 in your computer.
 - How to check and/or install Python3 version - https://realpython.com/installing-python/
 - Official Python website - https://www.python.org/

-Step 2: A Python3 environment with pre-installed libraries (numpy, scipy, pandas, tqdm, scikit-learn) is required to run LLPhyScore in your machine.
+**Step 2**: A Python3 environment with pre-installed libraries (numpy, scipy, pandas, tqdm, scikit-learn) is required to run LLPhyScore in your machine.
 If you don't want to change your default Python3 environment, please do the following to create a virtual environment:
 - Make sure you have pip3 installed in your Python3 environment; If not, install pip3 -
 https://ehmatthes.github.io/pcc/chapter_12/installing_pip.html
 - In your terminal, install `virtualenv`, a tool to create isolated Python environments.
 (If you already have `virtualenv` installed, skip this step.)